jesp209i/notableNotes/notes/Distributed Database.md

 ## CAP
 I et distribueret system kan man kun garantere to af bogstaverne i CAP
 - Consistency
-  * Every read fetches the last write
+  * Every read fetches the last write or fails
 - Availability
   * Read and writes always succeed.
-Each nn-failing node will return a response in a reasonable amount of time.
+Each non-failing node will return a response in a reasonable amount of time.
 - Partition tolerance
-  * System wil continues to funvtion even when
+  * System wil continues to function even when
   * Must for NoSQL systemer